 I use Grammarly and Hemingway to polish my work.
 They are free (with premium plans, too) and drastically increase the quality of your piece.

 I, myself, often overlook misspelled words and grammar.
 These tools are saviors so let’s take advantage of them while they offer free service to writers.

 3. Remember, you’re not just a writer, you’re an entrepreneur

 Earning passive income doesn’t happen overnight.
 The earliest time frame before your hard work pays off is probably 6 months (or more).
 So shrug off your desire for instant gratification.

 Passive income is a gradual process.
 To earn passive income through writing, patience and consistency should be your prioritized trait.

 Grow your skill.
 If you’re a beginner, then it’s best to read, watch, and research the important techniques about writing.

 I was ignorant of the opportunities because I didn’t research enough.
-I was conceited to believe in my talent alone, not knowing that my plans were already proven formula for failure.
+I was conceited to believe in my talent alone, not knowing that my plans were already a proven formula for failure.

 As long as there are readers, the demand for writers and reading materials will never run out.

-As a writer, you either go out and seek writing projects or create yourself a passive earning stream.
+As a writer, you either go out and seek writing projects or create a passive earning stream.
 One way or the other, you will earn in this profession.